 You can move groups of layers by holding your finger down on the name of the group.
 Release your fingers wherever you want to place them in the panel.

 Selecting, moving, and grouping multiple layers in Procreate can be a messy, tedious, and tiresome task, especially when dealing with multiple layers.
-However, now that you have read this article and have gone through all the steps meticulously, you can now select, move and group any number of layers you want.
+However, now that you have read this article and have gone through all the steps meticulously, you can now select, move and group any number of layers in Procreate you want.
+You can learn more from Procreate Official Site.
 Go ahead and work with your layers!